-As well as the soon to be published Issue Three of Wicked World Magazine (check out the Coming Soon web post), I also have a feature called Selling Sorcery, about the notorious voodoo market in Togo, in the new issue of Get Lost Magazine.
-Read the article here.
+As well as Issue Three of Wicked World Magazine (check out the Wicked World Blog) I also have a feature called Selling Sorcery, about the notorious voodoo market in Togo, in the new issue of Get Lost Magazine.

-My second full-length travel book Voodoo, Slaves and White Man's Graves: West Africa and the End of Days is about to be published.
+My second full-length travel book Voodoo, Slaves and White Man's Graves: West Africa and the End of Days has just been published.

 Detailing a journey through Benin, Togo, Ghana, Burkina Faso and Mali, it deals with such themes as freedom and slavery, the resurgence of superstition and its threat to rationality, the corporate colonisation of the unconscious, the modern day construction of tradition, and the hidden influence of globalisation...
 Read More

-Another project that I have recently become involved in, is setting up Wicked World, a new alternative travel digital magazine.
+Another project that I've been involved in, is setting up Wicked World, a new alternative travel digital magazine.

 Our intention is to provide a showcase for honest, alternative and irreverent writing, with a particular emphasis on internationally oriented underground culture.
 We are also planning to provide a syndication service for travel related articles, and to experiment with publishing the kind of eBooks that wouldn't normally find an outlet through more mainstream publishers...
 Read More